Loading...

 How to use this template

-1. 1.
-Enter the employee, manager, department, job title, and case date so the record is tied to the correct person and event.
+1. Start by entering the case overview with the date, reporter, employee identity details, department, and manager so the record is tied to the correct person and incident.

-3. 3.
-Record whether an investigation was conducted, what evidence was reviewed, which policy applies, and whether there were prior warnings.
+3. Complete the investigation findings section by noting whether an investigation was conducted, when it occurred, what evidence was reviewed, and whether the violation was substantiated.

-5. 5.
-Route the form for employee acknowledgment, capture comments if offered, and collect manager and HR signatures before filing it.
+5. Present the form to the employee for acknowledgment, capture comments if offered, and collect signatures according to your internal approval and record-retention process.

 Best practices